mondele/btt-writer-docs/docs/dtSupdates.rst

     * New Testament: Opens a list of New Testament books

-    * Other: Enables you to download translationWords (bible)
+    * Other: Enables you to download Translation Words (bible)

   2. Once you have selected a book category, a list of available languagess opens.
 Select one or more languages and click Download.